Rusyns and Ukrainians in Czechoslovakia (1918–1938): Political movements

 Ukrainophile and Russophile tendencies were strengthened by the large influx of émigrés following the war.

 The Ukrainophiles were largely members of the Eastern Catholic Churches and espoused autonomy within Czechoslovakia.
 Some favored union with Soviet Ukraine.
-The Ukrainophiles were represented by the local Social democratcs and the National Christian Party led by Avgustyn Voloshyn.
+The Ukrainophiles were represented by the local Social Democrats and the National Christian Party led by Avgustyn Voloshyn.
 They were seen as more friendly towards the government.

 The Russophile part of the population was largely Eastern Orthodox and also espoused regional autonomy.
 They were organized politically in the Carpatho-Russian Labour Party of Small Peasants and Landless (KTP), led by Andrey Gagatko; the Agricultural Federation (AZS), led by Andrej Brody; and the fascist-style Fencik Party.
 The Czechoslovak National Democracy was generally supportive of the Russophile movement, specifically the Russian National Party (RNP) and later the Russian National Bloc.
 In the 1929 election, the Russian National Bloc consisted of the RNP, AZS, KTP and the Russian National Union of Vasil Fedak.
 In the 1935 election, the "Russian Bloc" consisted of RNP and the Fencik Party.

 Hungarians populated a compact area in southern parts of Subcarpathian Rus.
 They were represented by the Unified Magyar Party, which consistently received ten percent of the vote in the region and was in permanent opposition to the government.

 The communists, strong in the poor province, attempted to appeal to the Ukrainian element by espousing union with Soviet Ukraine.
 In 1935 the communists polled 25 percent of the vote in Subcarpathian Rus.
 The elections of 1935 gave only 37 percent of the Rusyn vote to political parties supporting the Czechoslovak government.
 The communists, Unified Magyars, and autonomist groups polled 63 percent.